top of page

 Is Open Banking About To Have Its Breakout Moment (Finally)

 The breakout moment for an actor is the big one.
-The difference between $20m paychecks and three divorces, and a life of waiting tables and not enough money for a girlfriend (wait, has someone been reading my diary?!)
+It’s the difference between $20 million paychecks and three divorces, and a life of waiting tables with not enough money for a girlfriend (wait, has someone been reading my diary?!)

 Think: Matt Damon in Good Will Hunting, Julia Roberts in Pretty Woman, Bruce Willis in Die Hard, and home-grown larrikin, Paul Hogan in Crocodile Dundee (one of my Dad's favourite films).